Using Custom Config in Kolla-Ansible

 #node_custom_config: "/etc/kolla/config"

-Kolla-Ansible will search for /etc/kolla/config/<< 服務名稱 >>/<< 設定檔 >> the configuration file.
-In principle, config override can override the entire OpenStack project (e.g. Nova), OpenStack service (e.g. nova-api), or a specific service on a designated host (e.g. nova-api on controller02), which is extremely useful.
+Kolla-Ansible will look for files in /etc/kolla/config/<< 服務名稱 >>/<< 設定檔 >> .
+Configuration overrides can basically override an entire OpenStack project (e.g., Nova), an OpenStack service (e.g., nova-api), or a service on a specific host (e.g., nova-api on controller02), which is very flexible to use.

 Additionally, if you want to override settings for all services, Kolla-Ansible will look for /etc/kolla/config/global.conf this file.

-Configuration Example
+Configuration Examples

 [libvirt]